-Italy has allowed some luxury hotels to reopen, but a report by the Italian hoteliers’ association, Federalberghi, found that only 40 percent of Italian hotels are currently open and over 20 percent are expected to be closed until August.
+For example, we know that Italy has allowed luxury hotels to reopen, but a report by the Italian hoteliers’ association, Federalberghi, found that only 40 percent of Italian hotels are currently open.
+Over 20 percent are expected to be closed for the rest of the summer.

 Which Countries Have Already Reopened Hotels?

 Cyprus began reopening hotels, including the Anassa resort, at the end of June and beginning of July.